hphilpotts/veg-app-frontend/README.md

 ---

 - Next step is to handle successful requests by returning a valid token, saving in session storage and then redirecting to the appropriate page.
+    _Note - this was not the next step...!_

 06/03/23:
 - Having revisited this after a couple of days off, I immediately spotted that the frontend was returning a message in the response but no token.
 Backend updated to ensure a 'good' response is returned correctly.